There are now 2 possible online modes for units:

 Students are able to (1) demonstrate an ability to work in a professional engineering capacity; (2) apply time-domain concepts and methods of analysis—impulse response and convolution to signals and systems; (3) apply frequency-domain concepts and methods of analysis—Laplace, Z, and Fourier transforms to signals and systems; (4) model complex systems using block diagrams; (5) analyse sampling and reconstruction of signals; and (6) apply simulation tools to predict time and frequency domain behaviour of systems.

-Indicative assessments in this unit are as follows: (1) laboratories; (2) class tests; and (3) an examination.
+Indicative assessments in this unit are as follows: (1) laboratories; (2) quiz tests; and (3) final examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.